Don't Adapt Small Language Models for Tools; Adapt Tool Schemas to the Models: PA-Tool: Pretraining-Aligned Tool Schema Generation

 where $\mathcal{C}^* = \{s_i \in \mathcal{C} : \phi(s_i) = \max_{s_j \in \mathcal{C}} \phi(s_j)\}$ contains all candidates with maximum peakedness.

 This approach rests on the hypothesis that frequently occurring patterns in training data create local maxima in the model's output distribution.
-When a naming pattern appears multiple times during training, the model develops stronger internal representations, leading to higher probability mass and reduced variance around these patterns.
 By identifying regions of high peakedness, we effectively locate these memorized naming conventions, which represent the most natural and well-formed component names according to the model's learned knowledge.
-Through iterative application across all schema components (Figure~\ref{fig_overview}-3), we obtain the final pretrain-aligned schema.
+Through iterative application across all components in a schema (Figure~\ref{fig_overview}-3), we obtain the final pretraining-aligned schema.
 An example of a schema generated through this process is provided in Appendix~\ref{app:schema_example}.
+We repeat our three-stage process for all tool sets within the system.
+When name collisions occur across different tools due to highly similar descriptions, we resolve them using the priority-based locking mechanism (Appendix~\ref{app:name_collision}).